The Annual General Meeting elects the members of the Board of Directors on a yearly basis with elections in which each nominee is voted on separately.

 not be affiliated with a not-for-profit entity that receives significant contributions from the company

-not have been a partner or employee of the company’s external auditor during the past three years
+not have been a partner or employee of the company’s external auditor during the past 2 years

 must not have any other conflict of interest that the BoD itself determines to mean they cannot be considered independent